Last Updated on July 28, 2021

 The talus is the second largest of the tarsal bones and has a unique structure designed to channel and distribute body weight.
-Approximately 60% of its surface is covered by articular cartilage, and there are no muscular or tendinous attachments to this bone Therefore, only a limited area of area of penetrable bone is available for vascular perforation.
+Approximately 60% of its surface is covered by articular cartilage, and there are no muscular or tendinous attachments to this bone.
+Therefore, only a limited area of area of penetrable bone is available for vascular perforation.

 Talus consists of body, neck, and head, articulating with the calcaneus inferiorly, the tibia and fibula supralaterally (proximally), and the navicular bone distally.

-Body of the talus is wider anteriorly than posteriorly.
+The body of the talus is wider anteriorly than posteriorly.
 It also includes two bone processes – a lateral process and a posterior process.

 The supralateral and, to a lesser extent, medial cartilaginous surface of the talus extend to articulate with the tibia and fibula.

 The inferior surface articulates with the posterior facet of the calcaneus, forming a part of the subtalar joint.